Summary Process Summons and Complaint

 You must hire a constable or the sheriff to serve the summons and complaint.
 They should be able to assist you in filling out the form, or do it entirely for you.
 It's worth learning how it works so that you can catch errors or mistakes made by the constable or sheriff.

 • A "clean" SPSC.
-This one parallels the real one but was based on the state example, which doesn't have specific court information on it.
-Also, we have updated the dates for calendar year 2015.
+This was based on a state example available at the time, which didn't have specific court information on it.
+Get the latest version from the court.

 Both examples are eviction "for cause," meaning a violation of the agreement in a way other than non-payment.